How To Move to Italy (2024 Guide)

 Health Care System

-Italy has a tax-funded universal health care system, but you must purchase an international health plan before applying for a visa.
+Italy has a tax-funded universal health care system.
 Once you finalize your residency status and have an Italian identity card, you can access coverage through the Italian health care system.

-To receive an Italian insurance card (tessera sanitaria), you’ll need to visit a health authority office (ASL) and apply for the card with supporting documentation.
-This includes your residency permit, tax number, identity card, and proof of employment.
-If you want to include family members, you must also bring a family status certificate.
+To receive an Italian insurance card (tessera sanitaria), you must visit a health authority office and apply for the card with your residency permit, tax number, identity card, and proof of employment.
+You must also bring a family status certificate if you want to include family members.

-Another option is private health insurance, which is more affordable than in the United States.
+Another option is private health insurance, which is more affordable than private health insurance in the United States.

-Expats can open a bank account when they move to Italy regardless of their immigration status, but it can be difficult if you don’t know the language.
+Expats can open a bank account when they move to Italy regardless of their immigration status, but the process can be difficult if you don’t speak Italian.
 Some banks offer a range of products for nonresidents, while others may only offer basic accounts.
-Requirements can vary from bank to bank or from branch to branch, but here are the standard document requirements for expats:
+Requirements can vary from bank to bank or from branch to branch.
+You’ll typically need the standard documents below.

 - Codice Fiscale (Italian tax code)